bk/wmk-docs/content/shortcodes.md

   defaults to the empty string), indicating what to show if the file is not found.
 The file must be inside the content directory (`CONTENTDIR`), otherwise it will not be read.
-The path is interpreted as relative to the directory in which the Markdown file is placed.
+The path is interpreted as relative to the directory in which the content file is placed.
 A path starting with `/` is taken to start at `CONTENTDIR`.
 Nested includes are possible but the paths of subincludes are interpreted relative to the original directory (rather than the directory in which the included file has been placed).
 Note that `include()` is always